Standard Chinese phonology

-Standard Chinese phonology is based on the Beijing dialect of Mandarin.
-Actual production varies widely among speakers, as they introduce elements of their native varieties (although television and radio announcers are chosen for their ability to produce the standard variety).
-Elements of the sound system include not only the segments – the vowels and consonants – of the language but also the tones that are applied to each syllable.
-Standard Chinese has four main tones, in addition to a neutral tone used on weak syllables.
+The phonology of Standard Chinese has historically derived from the Beijing dialect of Mandarin.
+However, pronunciation varies widely among speakers, who may introduce elements of their local varieties.
+Television and radio announcers are chosen for their ability to affect a standard accent.
+The sound system has not only segments—i.e. vowels and consonants—but also tones, and each syllable has one.
+In addition to the four main tones, there is a neutral tone that appears on weak syllables.